 I’ve got .NET Core installed, as well as Visual Studio Code with the PowerShell plugin already, but I needed SMO.
 A quick Google lead me to the SQLToolService project on GitHub: the blub on their wiki states that it is a “.Net Core-based application supporting SQL Connection, Query Execution, Intellisense and other actions.
 It’s intended for use together with a front-end app such as the MSSQL extension for Visual Studio Code. “

 Sounds just like what I needed.
-So I installed it and tried to make a connection to a SQL Server on Linux instance using SMO: the error was “new-object : Cannot find type [Microsoft.SqlServer.Management.Smo.Server]: verify that the assembly containing this
+So I installed it and tried to make a connection to a SQL Server on Linux instance using SMO: the error was “new-object : Cannot find type [Microsoft.SqlServer.Management.Smo.Server]: verify that the assembly containing this type is loaded.”

 Oh!
 I thought it was all going to work so smoothly!
 But then again this is Linux, and not only is PowerShell Core still on beta, but SQL Tools Service is on alpha releases.
 So if I’m not expecting a few issues along the way then I clearly haven’t learned much from my 10 years in software development…